aganse/gpt_client/README.md

 Two scripts here so far, which both provide very similar-looking CLI experience for ChatGPT:

-`pygpt`: Basic command-line ChatGPT-API client in Bash, implementing packages and tools like readline, syntax highlighting, prompt formatting, etc.  No command line arguments yet; currently the few options are set inside the script, but I'll add a click (or other) CLI soon that includes these.
+`pygpt`: Basic command-line ChatGPT-API client in Python, implementing packages and tools like readline, syntax highlighting, prompt formatting, etc.  No command line arguments yet; currently the few options are set inside the script, but I'll add a click (or other) CLI soon that includes these.
 Contents auto-wrap to the